stackhpc/pingmatrix/README.md

-Run an MPI job (e.g. IMB PingPong) on all pairs of nodes in a Slurm cluster.
+Run and process an sbatch job on all pairs of nodes in a Slurm cluster.

 # Usage:

-1. Modify a template script to suit your need, e.g. see`ping-ib.tpl`:
-    - The following keys are provided for `{interpolation}`:
-        - `template_file`: the name of the template file, excluding any directory components
-        - `exclude_nodes`: should be used to create an `#SBATCH --exclude=` directive to control which nodes are used
-    - It should extract the variable(s) to measure in some grep-able format - this uses `readping.py` to extract zero-size message latency and maximum bandwidth.
+1. Create an sbatch script template - see `ping-ib.tpl` for an example.
+It MUST contain:

+    #SBATCH --exclude={exclude_nodes}
+    #SBATCH --output={output}
+    #SBATCH --error={error}

+    It may also include `{template_file}` to record the template file name in the generated files.

 1. Run

-        python runping.py <template_path>
+        ./matrix run <template_path>

+    where `<template_path>` is the template created above.

+    e.g.:

+        ./matrix run ping-ib.tpl

-    This will launch a job for each pair of nodes.
+    This will create an sbatch script and submit it for each pair of nodes.
+It will also create a `.nodemap` file needed for postprocessing.

 1. Use something like: